 There are also issues with material quality and how it reacts if and when you sweat into it, becoming too sticky or too slippery for kipping and beat swings.
 Cheaper quality material at much lower price points can be a risky move as you might find the material too rough to start off, difficult to break in, and then become too stiff or stretched out from use after a few weeks.

-These are some of the worst case scenarios.
-Using a high quality product made for exactly what you need can be the best option for improving performance and minimising the risk of injury and ripping.
+These are some of the worst-case scenarios.
+Using a high-quality product made for exactly what you need can be the best option for improving performance and minimising the risk of injury and ripping.

-WOD Grips and CrossFit grips
+WOD Gym Grips and CrossFit grips

 The base of the grip attaches at the wrist to keep it from falling off.
-They are not too large or bulky at this area to allow the athlete to move from rings or pull ups to thrusters, allowing full wrist extension.
+They are not too large or bulky at this area to allow the athlete to move from rings or pull-ups to thrusters, allowing full wrist extension.

-The top of the grip has two finger holes for the two center fingers.
+The top of the grip has two finger holes for the two centre fingers.
 You can also get models with 3 holes.
 This offers a greater support base, spanning one extra finger.
 Some people say this feels more balanced than the two-hole option.

-When it comes to practicing gymnastics movements, you want a premium grip.
+When it comes to practising gymnastics movements, you want a premium grip.
 These have wider palm pieces with thick, strong wrist supports.
 The section around the wrist can be up to 2.5” long, supporting the entire wrist.
 For movements in the rings, gymnasts find this to be the most helpful.
 Being able to maintain a straight wrist takes a lot of strain off this joint.

 WOD Performance with the right grips

 Having a better grip means pumping out more repetitions with less worry.
-A higher quality grip that fits correctly means a long-lasting piece of equipment that improves WOD times and reps.
-Being able to chain together more repetitions of muscles ups, pull ups, chest to bar and toes to bar means you can reach your real potential in WODS without your hands falling apart!
+A higher-quality grip that fits correctly means a long-lasting piece of equipment that improves WOD times and reps.
+Being able to chain together more repetitions of muscles ups, pull-ups, chest to bar and toes-to-bar means you can reach your real potential in WODS without your hands falling apart!

 What if I have already torn my hands up?

 This will be a great incentive to better protect your hands!
-Grips are just one part of a preventive maintenance for your hands.
+Grips are just one part of preventive maintenance for your hands.
 If you have recently torn or have very sensitive hands, here are some basic steps to follow:

-- -Always wash hands immediately after the workout!
+- Always wash hands immediately after the workout!
 This prevents bacteria from entering the area and causing infection.

-- -Cut away excess dead skin
+- Cut away excess dead skin

-- -Use a pumice stone on a daily basis, or a nail file on callouses to keep them as small as possible.
+- Use a pumice stone on a daily basis, or a nail file on callouses to keep them as small as possible.
 As these get thicker, they are more likely to rip and take a good chunk of soft skin with them!
 You’ll also reduce the dead skin, helping to keep hands soft- that is, as soft as possible for a CrossFitter!

-- -Always moisturise your hands!
+- Always moisturise your hands!

-- -When you do get back to the gym, use a grip protector to prevent future tears!
+- When you do get back to the gym, use a grip protector to prevent future tears!

 Remember that the right fit in a grip is extremely important.
 Too big and you won’t feel what is happening, and will likely lose your grip.
-Too small and you wont be able to fit your fingers in or extend your hand comfortably.
+Too small and you won't be able to fit your fingers in or extend your hand comfortably.
 Measure your palm carefully and try one out for size to be sure.